HuntsmanCancerInstitute/UMIScripts/Readme.md

 # UMI Scripts

-Scripts for handling Unique Molecular Indexes in Fastq and Bam files
+Simple scripts for handling Unique Molecular Indexes in Fastq and Bam files for simple PCR de-duplication purposes.

 ## Description